Cambricon/mlu-ops/docs/api_guide/update.rst

   - ``exec_fft``

-    - supported any size for 1D and 2D ComplexFloat-To-ComplexFloat FFT computation.
+    - Supported any size for 1D and 2D ComplexFloat-To-ComplexFloat FFT computation.

 * V1.4.2